E-xyza/Exonerate/bench/reports/gpt-bench.md

 ### Filters only apply to their own types

-This common error, which is common to both GPT-3.5 and GPT-4, stems because GPT does not understand that a filter will not reject a type it is not designed to operate on.
+This error, which is common to both GPT-3.5 and GPT-4, occurs because GPT does not understand that a filter will not reject a type it is not designed to operate on.
 A good example of such code is the following (derived from the schema `{"maxItems": 2}`):